Vegetarian moussaka with polenta and lentils

 grated squash

-• Optional: Soak in 2 tsp salt for 20 minutes.
+• Soak in 2 tsp salt for 20 minutes.
 Squeeze water out.
-This step will make the squash less watery.
+This step will make the squash less watery and taste better.

 • Chop the onion fine or you can grate too.

-• Sauté the onion with a pinch of salt in a little oil until soft but not brown.
-When you can smell the aroma of the onion, add paprika powder and garlic, stir and after 30 second add the cold water quickly that you set aside earlier.
+• Sauté the onion with a pinch of salt in a little oil until translucent.
+When you can smell the aroma of the onion, add paprika powder and garlic, stir and after 1 minute add the cold water quickly that you set aside earlier.
 Stir.

-• Add the squash meat, stir in and cover with water or stock.
+• Add the squash meat, stir and cover with water or stock.

 • Also mix 1 Tbsp of flour with cold little water and add a little hot liquid from the dish.
 Whisk well and add it to the dish.